 Normally what people do, they go out and kill.
-As I was channel surfing I spent some time watching the Hatfield's and McCoy's history, back there in West Virginia and Northern Kentucky.
+As I was channel surfing I spent some time watching the Hatfields' and McCoys' history back there in West Virginia and Northern Kentucky.
 What a bloody mess that was!
 What a terrible, terrible thing that was!
 Every time something happened you went out and killed, you went out and looted, you went out and burned.
 Finally they exhausted themselves, just plain exhausted themselves after about three generations.
 They saw the cemetery out here with all of the Hatfields in one cemetery and all the McCoys across the river in the other cemetery.
 Finally they said, 'This is getting us nowhere.'
-How much they turned to God, we don't know.
+How much they turned to God we don't know.
 But it's awfully hard to say for someone doing you wrong that you won't retaliate.

-Verse 12: "Rejoice and be filled with joy...
-[That's the opposite of when someone comes after you-right?
-Yes!] ...for great is your reward in heaven; for in this same manner they persecuted the prophets who were before you."
+Verse 12: "Rejoice and be filled with joy... [that's the opposite of when someone comes after you] ...for great is your reward in heaven; for in this same manner they persecuted the prophets who were before you."

-Let's see what God is going to do upon repentance and then what repentance and forgiveness together work in our lives, Romans 3:24: "But are being justified freely by His grace through the redemption that is in Christ Jesus; Whom God has openly manifested to be a propitiation through faith in His blood..." (vs 24-25).
-For sins to be forgiven for salvation takes the blood of Jesus Christ and nothing else will do.
+Let's see what God is going to do upon repentance and then what repentance and forgiveness together work in our lives.

+Romans 3:24: "But are being justified freely by His grace through the redemption that is in Christ Jesus; Whom God has openly manifested to be a propitiation through faith in His blood..." (vs 24-25).
+For sins to be forgiven for salvation takes the blood of Jesus Christ and nothing else will do!

 We see that even after that we are to go and sin no more.
-Then as we are converted, we begin to realize that there is the sin within.
-I've done at least one sermon, I'll do one more on How to Overcome the Sin Within.
-How do you do that?
-In the first place it's all these things you've done out here.
-Now you've stopped doing all the things out here, now God wants to work in the mind.
-That becomes the real work of God with your cooperation.
+Then as we are converted, we begin to realize that there is the sin within. {note sermon series: How to Overcome the Sin Within} How do you do that?
+In the first place it's all these things you've done out here; you've stopped doing all the things out here, now God wants to work in the mind.
+That becomes the real work of God with your cooperation!
 We'll see how that is done also.

-But it's through the blood of Jesus Christ, His sacrifice alone.
-There is no law that says do this 10,000 times and you'll be saved. "...in order to demonstrate His righteousness, in respect to the remission of sins that are past" (v 25).
-You can't say, 'Oh, Lord, I'm going to sin next week.
-Forgive me it now.'
+It's through the blood of Jesus Christ, His sacrifice alone.
+There is no law that says do this 10,000 times and you'll be saved.

+"...in order to demonstrate His righteousness, in respect to the remission of sins that are past" (v 25).

+You can't say, 'O Lord, I'm going to sin next week, forgive me it now.'
 Every sin that a person commits in a moment of time is a past sin.
 Time goes on, you've done it, it's already right there in the past though it was immediately done.

-Let's see what this is going to work for us.
-Let's see how God does this.
-Let's see how He intervenes in our lives.
+Let's see how this is going to work for us.
+Let's see how God does this and how He intervenes in our lives.
 We even see a lot of spiritual things in the prophets.
-In fact, all the prophecies concerning Christ and His suffering, one of the major ones is in Isa.
-53 and the other one is in Ps.
-22.
+In fact, all the prophecies concerning Christ and His suffering-the major ones-are in Isa.
+53 and Psa.
+22. It always comes up, now that you have repented of your sins:

-It always comes up, now that you have repented of your sins: What are you to do?
-What does God expect us to do?
+- What are you to do? - What does God expect us to do?

 Isa.
 1:15 applies to all people, not only just the religious ones, but all people.
-In fact as the New Testament points out, with the history of the scribes and Pharisees, they need repentance as well, even though they don't think they do.
+In fact, as the New Testament points out, with the history of the scribes and Pharisees, they need repentance as well, even though they don't think they do.